clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-player-2.rst

 The general process for performing a fresh installation of Clear into a new VM is as follows (with expanded details below):

-* Create a new VM and configure it
+* Create a new VM and configure its settings
 * Attach the installer ISO to it
 * Install |CL|
 * Detach the installer ISO